zealdocs/zeal/README.md

 Do `tar -jxvf file.tar.bz2` in docsets directory to enable given docset.

+You can also use Dash's docsets by putting `.docset` directories in the same directory as above.

 ## How to compile

 Currently Zeal requires Qt 5.0.
 To compile it, run `qmake` and `make` in the `zeal` directory.

 ## Windows binary

-A 64-bit Windows binary with all dependencies is available to download from Dropbox - [zeal.zip](https://www.dropbox.com/s/2kyb3p4ox271a0d/zeal.zip) (24M).
+A 64-bit Windows binary with all dependencies is available to download from Dropbox - [zeal.zip](https://www.dropbox.com/s/g4rtvs17b2zyeea/zeal.zip) (24M).

 ## TODO